 What is sensory integration therapy?

-Sensory integration is a therapy-based intervention, which people usually do with an occupational therapist.
-For example, an occupational therapist might design and implement an individual program of sensory experiences for a child with autism spectrum disorder (ASD).
+Sensory integration therapy is a program usually led by occupational therapists.
+For example, an occupational therapist might design and implement an individual program of sensory experiences for an autistic child.

 Who is sensory integration therapy for?

-Sensory integration therapy is for people who have sensory integrative dysfunction, or who have trouble understanding sensory input.
-This might include children with autism spectrum disorder (ASD).
+Sensory integration therapy is for people who have sensory processing difficulties or difficulties understanding sensory input.
+This might include autistic children.

 What is sensory integration therapy used for?

 Sensory integration therapy is used to help children learn to use all their senses together – that is, touch, smell, taste, sight and hearing.
-It’s claimed that this therapy can improve the challenging behaviour that’s caused by difficulties with processing sensory information.
+It’s claimed that this therapy can improve challenging behaviour or repetitive behaviour.
+These behaviours can be related to difficulties with processing sensory information.

 Where does sensory integration therapy come from?

-The idea of sensory integrative dysfunction was first proposed by A. Jean Ayres, an occupational therapist and educational psychologist, in the 1950s and 1960s.
-Ayres developed sensory integration therapy in the late 1970s as a treatment for children with difficulties processing sensory information.
+The idea that difficulties with processing sensory information could be related to difficulties in everyday life was first proposed in the 1950s and 1960s by A. Jean Ayres, an occupational therapist and educational psychologist.
+Ayres developed sensory integration therapy in the late 1970s as a treatment for children with sensory processing difficulties.

-What is the idea behind sensory integration therapy?
+What is the idea behind sensory integration therapy for autistic children?

-Children with autism spectrum disorder (ASD) can have trouble combining sensory information in this way.
+Autistic children can have difficulties combining sensory information in this way.
 The idea of sensory integration therapy is to use physical activities and exercises to help children learn to interpret and use sensory information more effectively.

 What does sensory integration therapy involve?